barjin/pw-web/design.md

 | *Snippet Detail Screen Mockup (courtesy of Apify, modified)* |

 The **Snippet Detail Screen** is the main window of the entire application, as the recordings are being made and edited here.
 - This screen is vertically divided into two parts: *Code* and *Playwright Environment*.
+Even though there are no real technical limitations regarding the client screen size / orientation, using Pwww on portrait oriented devices (e.g. smartphones) is not expected due to nature of the application.
 - The *Code* part is where the generated code appears, in the uppermost part of the *Code* section, there is also a *Control Bar* with *Play*, *Pause*, *Step*, *Start Recording* and *Settings* buttons.
     - Clicking the *Settings* button opens a context menu with *Delay* setting.
 By editing this value, the user sets the delay before running each "code block command".
     - Double-clicking any of the code blocks opens a modal window with *Playwright* code editor, where the user can customize this specific section of the generated code.